open/close all folders

 - Quentin and Alice use a spell to find the sixth Fillory book.
 It leads them to Penny, who had insisted back in the pilot that he didn't know anything about it.
 Turns out he stole it because he was bored, read it, spilled beer on it, threw it out, and got another beer.
 Quentin is hilariously pissed.

 - Quentin forces Penny to try and remember what he read.
 He gets as far as Jane hunting down a talking animal, but switches from a dog, to a big, to a ferret, doing a stupid little voice for it every time.

 - When the gang is taking the tour of the Pluver house, not only does Quentin prove more knowledgeable than the tour guide, but he keeps taking selfies and practically vibrating with glee.

 - When the team needs to intimidate the tour guide when they're in the house after hours, Elliot just rolls his eyes, summons a tiny ball of lightning, and says "I'm a supervillain."
 It's less impressive than the sparks Julia showed Quentin in the third episode, but the tour guide is still completely terrified.

 - When they find the button and bring it back to the school, Penny is the only one who can feel magic on it.
 He goes to touch it, and Quentin warns him off.
 Penny scoffs, claiming that as a Traveler trained by Mayakovsky himself, he has complete control over when and where he teleports.
 He touches it and promptly disappears.
 Then the episode ends.

 Quentin: I told him not to do that.

 Episode 10 - Homecoming

-- Penny contacts Quentin, and finds himself in the middle of one of Q's sex dreams, specifically one featuring a three-way with Alice and Julia.
+- Penny contacts Quentin, and finds himself in the middle of one of Q's sex dreams, specifically one featuring a three-way with Alice (dressed like Daenerys) and Julia (dressed like slave Leia).
 For once, Penny is actually impressed.